 - Zone/room names should be abbreviated (usually to a single letter) and contained in the full location names.

 - Within a zone or room, location names should ascend from top to bottom and from left to right.
 (To understand this concept better, please follow the detailed guide below.)

-Within a zone or room, location names should ascend from top to bottom and from left to right.
+Within a zone or room, inventory location names should ascend from top to bottom and from left to right.
 (To understand this concept better, please follow the detailed guide below.)

-Break It Down into Zones or Groups
+Break Down Inventory Locations into Zones or Groups

 If your inventory operations cover more than one facility, or a large facility, of if you’d just like to be able to group locations together for reporting purposes, we recommend creating zones, or location groups.
 If you don’t think you’ll need to use zones or groups, skip to step 2 below.

 As you can see, the store has many rooms.
 And each room has a name used by the employees.